ralusnom/ralusnom/README.md

 <h3>My Me</h3>

 - 🛰 Mostly I'm writing code that matches the **Java, PHP or JavaScript** language definitions.
-- 🔭 I’m currently working on **audibene's software tools**, mostly finance and marketing related projects.
+- 🔭 I’m currently working on **krieger digital's security pipelines and cloud infrastructure**.
-- 💬 Ask me about **Spring Boot, Symfony, AWS, Data Privacy and DevOps**
+- 💬 Ask me about **Securitry and Cloud Engineering**
 - 🌍 Since I come from web development, you can also ask me how to **create front-end applications** and **how to optimize** them.
 - 🏃‍ You can also talk to me about **🏃‍ marathons, 🏎 RC models , 🎹 synthesizers and 🍽 cooking**.
 - 📫 How to reach me? <a href="https://linkedin.com/in/ralusnom" target="blank">**Text me on Linkedin!**</a>